 The parents are very poor and do not have the motivation and financial means to break out of their vicious circle of poverty.

-It is a great challenge to supply the children with daily Christian education, for they need books, school-bags with stationery, and school uniforms.
+It is a great challenge to provide the children with daily Christian education, for they need books, school-bags with stationery, and school uniforms.
 Many children are still on a waiting-list.
 Help us to bring the children back into school!
-The average cost per child is only £6 per month!
+The cost per child is only £10 per month!